Mohosin999/Case-Study/Resume_Builder_Application/README.md

 ### AI Summary Generation

-- Google Gemini AI helps generate resume summaries based on user job title.
+- Integrated Google Gemini AI to generate resume summaries based on user input.
+Users can review and choose from AI-suggested summaries to enhance their resume.

 ### AI Resume Scoring

-- AI assigns a "Resume Score" to indicate professionalism and provides suggestions.
-- I collected all user input and created a prompt using it.
-When the user clicks the button, the prompt goes to the AI ​​and generates the results.
+- After creating a resume, users can use the AI Resume Scoring feature.
+This analyzes the entire resume and provides a "Resume Score" to indicate the level of professionalism.
+Additionally, the AI offers tailored suggestions for improvement.
+I collected all user input and generated a detailed prompt, which is sent to the AI when the user clicks the button.
+Based on this prompt, the AI produces scoring and suggestions.

 ## 🚀 Challenges Faced & Solutions

-### Problem 1: AI Integration Difficulties
+### Problem 1:

-**Context:** As it was my first time working with AI, I faced difficulties integrating the Google Gemini AI into the project.
+**Problem:** As it was my first time working with AI, I faced difficulties integrating the Google Gemini AI into the project.

 **Solution:** I turned to ChatGPT and YouTube tutorials for guidance.
 With their help, I was able to implement the AI feature in my application.

-### Problem 2: Backend Latency Due to Free Tier Hosting
+### Problem 2:

-**Context:** I deployed the backend using Render's free tier and encountered a significant delay when trying to fetch data after a period of inactivity.
+**Problem:** I deployed the backend using Render's free tier and encountered a significant delay when trying to fetch data after a period of inactivity.
 It took more than a minute to fetch resume data.

 **Solution:** I asked for advice from ChatGPT.
 Then I got to know the cause of this problem from ChatGPT and that is render puts services in a "sleep mode" after a period of inactivity to conserve resources, which causes a delay when the service is "woken up" for the first request.
 This is a common behavior with free-tier.